techstarMahesh/ecommercewebapplication/readme.md

-# It is a E-Commerce website using Django Framework.
+# It is a E-Commerce website using Python(Django Framework).

 # Technology Used:
 1. Django